Cramp: Causes

-Skeletal muscle cramps

-Under normal circumstances, skeletal muscles can be voluntarily controlled.
-Skeletal muscles that cramp the most often are the calves, thighs, and arches of the foot, and are sometimes called a "Charley horse" or a "corky".
-Such cramping is associated with strenuous physical activity and can be intensely painful; however, they can even occur while inactive and relaxed.
-Around 40% of people who experience skeletal cramps are likely to endure extreme muscle pain, and may be unable to use the entire limb that contains the "locked-up" muscle group.
-It may take up to a week for the muscle to return to a pain-free state, depending on the person's fitness level, age, and several other factors.

 Nocturnal leg cramps

-Nocturnal leg cramps are involuntary muscle contractions that occur in the calves, soles of the feet, or other muscles in the body during the night or (less commonly) while resting.
-The duration of nocturnal leg cramps is variable, with cramps lasting anywhere from a few seconds to several minutes.
+Leg cramps might occur during the night or less commonly while resting.
+These are involuntary muscle contractions that occur in the calves, soles of the feet, or other muscles in the body.
+The duration is variable, with cramps lasting anywhere from a few seconds to several minutes.
 Muscle soreness may remain after the cramp itself ends.
 These cramps are more common in older people.
-They happen quite frequently in teenagers and in some people while exercising at night.
+They happen quite frequently in teenagers and some people while exercising at night.
 Besides being painful, a nocturnal leg cramp can cause much distress and anxiety.
 The precise cause of these cramps is unclear.
 Potential contributing factors include dehydration, low levels of certain minerals (magnesium, potassium, calcium, and sodium, although the evidence has been mixed), and reduced blood flow through muscles attendant in prolonged sitting or lying down.
 Nocturnal leg cramps (almost exclusively calf cramps) are considered "normal" during the late stages of pregnancy.
-They can, however, vary in intensity from mild to extremely painful.

 A lactic acid buildup around muscles can trigger cramps; however, they happen during anaerobic respiration when a person is exercising or engaging in an activity where the heartbeat rises.
 Medical conditions associated with leg cramps are cardiovascular disease, hemodialysis, cirrhosis, pregnancy, and lumbar canal stenosis.
 Differential diagnoses include restless legs syndrome, claudication, myositis, and peripheral neuropathy.
 All of them can be differentiated through careful history and physical examination.